poweroftheweb/Wordpress-Twitter-Bootstrap-3-News-Theme/README.md

 A semantic HTML/CSS framework base theme for WordPress Developers ported from Twitter Bootstrap

   - News feed on home page
+  - Home, footer & sidebar widgets
-  - Running on Bootstrap CSS
+  - Bootstrap 3
   - Home page load bar
   - Animated drop down menu
   - Alternate load bars available
+  - It's Free

 Bootstrap 3 Barebones is a lightweight WordPress theme based on Solely on Bootstrap that developers naturally use:

-> I will be doing a tutorial on how
+> I will be doing a online tutorial on how
 > to build this from scratch to finish.
 > I'll let you know when it's ready...

-[Power Of The Web]
+Bookmark my website and stay updated - [Power Of The Web]

 # Home Page - Screenshot